-Ramalinga Reddy says he will withdraw resignation, vote in favour of govt
+In U-turn, Ramalinga Reddy says he will withdraw resignation, vote in favour of govt

 Bengaluru, July 17: In a huge relief for the ruling Congress-JD(S) coalition, senior Congress leader Ramalinga Reddy has agreed to withdraw his resignation and vote for the government during the trust motion.